Calpurnia

 Which drizzled blood upon the Capitol.

 The catalogue is one of Shakespeare's great prophetic speeches.
-It is also, as Marjorie Garber has noted, a Shakespearean interpolation — these portents are not in Plutarch, who reports only that Calpurnia dreamed Caesar was slain.
-The lioness whelping in the streets, the graves yielding up their dead, the fiery warriors drizzling blood upon the Capitol — all of this is Shakespeare giving Calpurnia a register of cosmic alarm that the play's other characters are not given.
-The opening admission ("I never stood on ceremonies") is the sentence that earns the rest.
-She is not a superstitious woman who has been frightened by ordinary omens; she is a sceptical woman who has been frightened by extraordinary ones, and the play asks the audience to hear her accordingly.
+It is also a Shakespearean invention: these portents are not in Plutarch, who reports only that Calpurnia dreamed Caesar was slain.
+The lioness whelping in the streets, the graves yielding up their dead, the fiery warriors drizzling blood upon the Capitol – all of it is Shakespeare giving Calpurnia a register of cosmic alarm that no other character in the play is given.
+The opening admission, "I never stood on ceremonies," is the sentence that earns the rest.
+She is not a superstitious woman frightened by ordinary omens; she is a sceptical woman frightened by extraordinary ones, and the play asks us to hear her accordingly.

 The Argument from Heaven

-Caesar, listening to her speech, dismisses the portents as applying "to the world in general as to Caesar."
-Calpurnia's response is the line that has lasted as her signature.
+Caesar dismisses the portents as applying "to the world in general as to Caesar."
+Calpurnia's reply is the line that has lasted as her signature.

 Original